Jide1012/Regex-Tutorial/Develop/gist-template.md

 Bracket Expressions tell a set of characters to match.
 Any individual character between the brackets will match.
 You can also use a hyphen to define a set.
 From we see both ranges [0-9] and [a-z].
 For the first bracket this means the expression will search for any digit between 0-9 and for the second bracks the regex will try to serach all alphabetical letters that match between a and z.

 ### Greedy and Lazy Match

+"Greedy" means match the longest possible string and "Lazy" means match the shortest possible string.
+Our email Regex does not have a Greedy or Lazy match.

 ## Author